rtablada/tutorials/guides/super-rentals/autocomplete-component.md

 We force the action by generating a `keyUp` event on our input field, and then assert that only one item is rendered.

 First add `triggerKeyEvent` and `fillIn` to the list of imports.
 The [`fillIn`](https://github.com/emberjs/ember-test-helpers/blob/master/API.md#fillin) helper simulates the user filling in the element.
-The [`triggerKeyEvent`](https://github.com/emberjs/ember-test-helpers/blob/master/API.md#triggerkeyevent) helper sends a key stroke event to the UI, simulating the user typing a key.
+The [`triggerKeyEvent`](https://github.com/emberjs/ember-test-helpers/blob/master/API.md#triggerkeyevent) helper sends a key-stroke event to the UI, simulating the user typing a key.

 ```javascript {data-filename="tests/integration/components/list-filter-test.js" data-diff="+3"}
 import { module, test } from 'qunit';